"The thief comes only to steal and kill and destroy; I came that they may have life, and have it abundantly."

 One of the saddest lines in the Bible is found in Hosea 7:9: "Strangers devour his strength, yet he does not know it."

 Too many people give their strength to strangers.
-Often in midlife, they realize that those who did not know or love them had devoured their very vest.
+Often in midlife, they realize that those who did not know or love them had devoured their very best.
 The raucous and loud voices of marketing, get-rich-quick schemes, sexual temptations, chemical addictions, and toxic affiliations had stolen their resources and relationships.

 Those voices all emanate from the one who "comes only to steal and kill and destroy."